bean-mhm/img-aligner/README.md

 resolution is 1x1, this will have no effect, but if the cost resolution is too high, it can slow down the optimization.

+Apart from warping, a basic linear transform can be applied to the grid by the user.
+When optimization starts, it will jitter this transforma around to potentially lower the cost before warp optimization.

 ## The Algorithm

 Here's what the algorithm looks like in every iteration:
+1. Do one of the following based on the number of iterations.
+   - Generate a random grid transform jittered around the initial transform set by the user.
-1. Warp the grid vertices using a gaussian distribution with a random center, radius, direction, and strength.
+   - Warp the grid vertices using a gaussian distribution with a random center, radius, direction, and strength.
 The ranges of the random values are calculated based on parameters (warp strength, grid resolution, etc.).
 2. Recalculate the cost (average difference) and the maximum local difference (max value in the cost image).
 3. If (cost > previous iteration's cost) or (max local diff. > initial max) then